Answer Keys

 Apparent (adj) — evident, clear or obvious.
 It is apparent that there is a mistake in the document.

 Punctuated by (phr) — alternating at frequent intervals.
-The next year was punctuated by constant visits of his mother
+The next year was punctuated by frequent visits from his mother.

 Inspiration (n) — something that stimulates your body or mind, esp. to do something creative.
 She often found her inspiration in taking early morning strolls down the shore.